Does the Geminga, Monogem and PSR J0622+3749 $\gamma$-ray halos imply slow diffusion around pulsars?: Fit to the HAWC data for Geminga and Monogem and LHAASO data for PSR J0622+3749

-Here we perform a fit to the HAWC data for the surface brightness of Geminga by using the model that includes both the diffusive and ballistic contribution as reported in the previous section.
+Here we perform a fit to the HAWC data for the surface brightness of Geminga and Monogem and to the LHAASO data for PSR J0622+3749 by using the model that includes both the diffusive and ballistic contribution as reported in the previous section.
 We take the value of the diffusion coefficient $D_0$ and the $e^{\pm}$ conversion efficiency of the pulsar as free parameters.
 The efficiency $\eta$ is calculated integrating the pulsar source term above 0.1 GeV as in \cite{DiMauro:2019hwn,DiMauro:2019yvh}.
-We also test variations of our benchmark model by running the analysis with a distance of 0.25 kpc, obtained with the model as in \cite{Cordes:2002wz}, and trying other two values for the Galactic magnetic field $B$, of 2 to 4 $\mu$G\footnote{The magnetic field is the most relevant quantity for calculating the $e^{\pm}$ energy losses since at energies larger than 10 TeV are dominated by Synchrotron radiation.}.
-We do not vary the $e^{\pm}$ spectral indexes and break in the fit since this would only affect the spectrum and not the spatial distribution of $\gamma-$rays.
+We also test variations of our benchmark model for Geminga by running the analysis with a distance of 0.25 kpc, obtained with the model as in \cite{Cordes:2002wz}, and trying other two values for the Galactic magnetic field $B$, of 2 to 4 $\mu$G\footnote{The magnetic field is the most relevant quantity for calculating the $e^{\pm}$ energy losses since at energies larger than 10 TeV are dominated by Synchrotron radiation.}.
+We do not test any variation for the model applied to Monogem because the data are much less precise than the ones for Geminga and the best fit for the diffusion coefficient is much more uncertain.